-As of June 30, 2021, we had 558 employees.
-We have made the decision to grow the size of our organization in order to support our continued development and potential commercialization of our product candidates.
-In particular, we may need to add substantial numbers of additional personnel and other resources to support our development and potential commercialization of our product candidates.
-As our development and commercialization plans and strategies continue to develop, or as a result of any future acquisitions, our need for additional managerial, operational, manufacturing, sales, marketing, financial and other resources will increase.
-Our management, personnel and systems currently in place may not be adequate to support this future growth.
+As of September 30, 2022, we had 340 employees after excluding those terminated in October 2022 as part of the reduction in force announced in August 2022.
+We may encounter difficulties in managing the size of our operations to support our continuing development activities and potential commercialization of our product candidates by our partners.
+As our development and commercialization plans and strategies continue to evolve, or as a result of any future acquisitions, we must continue to improve our managerial, operational, financial and other procedures and processes to manage the size our of operations.
+Our management, personnel and systems currently in place may not be adequate to support any future growth.
 Future growth would impose significant added responsibilities on members of management, including:

-- managing our preclinical and clinical studies effectively; - identifying, recruiting, maintaining, motivating and integrating additional employees, including the additional personnel needed to support continued development and potential commercialization of our product candidates; - managing our internal development efforts effectively while complying with our contractual obligations to licensors, licensees, contractors and other third parties; - · improving our managerial, development, operational, information technology, and finance systems; and - · expanding our facilities.
+- •managing our preclinical and clinical studies effectively; - •identifying, recruiting, maintaining, motivating and integrating additional employees, including the additional personnel needed to support continued development and of our product candidates; - •managing our internal development efforts effectively while complying with our contractual obligations to licensors, licensees, contractors and other third parties; - •improving our managerial, development, operational, information technology, and finance systems; and - ·expanding our facilities.

 As our operations expand, we will also need to manage additional relationships with various strategic partners, suppliers and other third parties.
-Our future financial performance and our ability to commercialize our product candidates and to compete effectively will depend, in part, on our ability to manage any future growth effectively.
-To that end, we must be able to manage our development efforts and preclinical and clinical studies effectively and hire, train and integrate additional management, research and development, manufacturing, administrative and sales and marketing personnel.
+Our future financial performance and our ability to compete effectively will depend, in part, on our ability to manage any future growth effectively.
+To that end, we must be able to manage our development efforts and preclinical and clinical studies effectively and hire, train and integrate additional management, research and development, manufacturing and administrative personnel.
 Our failure to accomplish any of these tasks could prevent us from successfully growing our company.